-- 36. We evaluate the key accounting systems and internal controls and determine whether they are adequate to prevent material misstatements in the annual accounts. - 37.
-The systems we review and the nature of the work we perform will be based on the initial risk assessment.
-We will examine and test compliance with best practice and the Partnership's own policies and procedures. - 38.
-We will take cognisance of any relevant internal audit reviews of systems and controls. - 39.
-We will update the risk assessment following our evaluation of systems and controls and this will ensure that we continue to focus attention on the areas of highest risk.
+- 37. We evaluate the key accounting systems and internal controls and determine whether they are adequate to prevent material misstatements in the annual accounts. - The systems we review and the nature of the work 38. we perform will be based on the initial risk assessment.
+We examine and test compliance with best practice and the Partnership's own policies and procedures. - 39.
+We take cognisance of any relevant internal audit reviews of systems and controls. - We update the risk assessment following our evaluation of systems and controls which ensures that we continue to focus attention on the areas of highest risk.